kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 `RangeStream` call.
 The data returned is the same and there is no visible user facing change.
 It is estimated that etcd memory and watch cache initialization time will improve.

+Clusters on etcd 3.6 or older are unaffected: the gate is on but kube-apiserver falls back to unary `Range` on the first `Unimplemented` response.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Setting `RangeStream=false` and restarting kube-apiserver fully disables the feature.
+Setting `EtcdRangeStream=false` and restarting kube-apiserver fully disables the feature.
 The feature is stateless.

 ###### What happens if we reenable the feature if it was previously rolled back?